Cutehacks/qml-pusher/README.md

             id: fooChannel
             name: "foo"

-            // Declare a Bind that will be triggered for all events on this
+            // Declare an Event that will be triggered for all events on this
             // channel
-            Bind {
+            Event {
                 onTriggered: {
-                    console.log("channel bind called: " + fooChannel.name);
+                    console.log("channel event triggered: " + fooChannel.name);
                     console.log(JSON.stringify(event, null, 4));
                 }
             }

-            // Declare a Bind that will be triggered for a specific event Bind {
+            // Declare an Event that will be triggered for a specific event Event {
-                event: "bar"
+                name: "bar"
                 onTriggered: {
-                    console.log("channel bind called for event: " + fooChannel.name);
+                    console.log("channel event triggered for: " + fooChannel.name);
                     console.log(JSON.stringify(event, null, 4));
                 }
             }
         }

-        // Declare a Bind that will be triggered for all events on all channels Bind {
+        // Declare an Event that will be triggered for all events on all channels Event {
             onTriggered: {
-                console.log("pusher bind called");
+                console.log("pusher event triggered");
                 console.log(JSON.stringify(event, null, 4));
             }
         }

-        // Declare a Bind that will be triggered for a specific event on
+        // Declare an Event that will be triggered for a specific event on
         // all channels
-        Bind {
+        Event {
-            event: "bar"
+            name: "bar"
             onTriggered: {
-                console.log("pusher bind called for event");
+                console.log("pusher event triggered: " + name);
                 console.log(JSON.stringify(event, null, 4));
             }
         }